 Virginia Tech covers professional liability for any professional responsibilities completed by the intern as required by the Virginia Tech Internship Program in Nutrition and Dietetics.
-Liability coverage for any professional work completed outside of the requirements of the program is the responsibility of the intern.
+Liability coverage for any professional work completed outside of the requirements of the program is the intern's responsibility.